ryco117/distort-server/docs/README.md

 	        - `peerId`: string; the IPFS node ID of the peer to add
 	        - (Optional) `accountName`: string; the account name of the peer.
 Defaults to `root`
 	        - (Optional) `nickname`: string; a human friendly name to assign to the peer
-	    - Action: on the condition that there is a local entry for the specified peer's certificate, creates an entry for the peer using the given information
+	    - Action: on the condition that there is a local entry for the specified peer's certificate, creates an entry for the peer using the given information.
+	    If the authenticating account already has an entry for the specified peer, only the nickname is updated
 	    - Return: peer object; details of the created peer.
 If there is no local certificate for the specified peer, the request fails and error `404` is returned
 	* **DELETE** - Remove peer
 	    - Body parameters: